Freedom of Information (FOI)

-If you are seeking access to information in your My Health Record you do not need to use the FOI process.
-You can access this information now by logging into your record through myGov.
+If you are seeking access to your health information in My Health Record you do not need to use the FOI process.
+You can access this information now by signing in to your record via myGov.
 Find out more about My Health Record and what's inside.
 You can also call our Helpline on 1800 723 471 to speak to someone who can assist you.

 If you are looking for information that is not currently included in your record you will need to speak to your healthcare provider.
 The Australian Digital Health Agency does not hold health information outside My Health Record.

 The OAIC can assist you to access your historical medical information which may not be included in My Health Record.

 - state that the request is an application for the purposes of the FOI Act

 - provide information about the document(s) you wish to access so that we can process your request

 Form: Freedom of Information (FOI)